Jehadsama/daily-attendance/README.md

 1. go version

-2. v2freeCk exists in the project root directory which has my v2free cookie string
+2. *Ck exists in the project root directory which has cookie string

+## todo

+1. mail
+2. error handle
+3. cron